k-davis/k-davis.github.io/_posts/2020-05-13-ML-Elbow-Inference.markdown

 Virtual Reality is a rapidly growing technology.
 While most applications manifest the user simply as a pair of floating hands, but some applications try to recreate the user's entire body.
 But if your eyes tell you that your arms are in a different location than where you [_know_](https://en.wikipedia.org/wiki/Proprioception) they are, the user will feel uncomfortable.

 Existing solutions generally use some form of inverse kinematics to solve where the user's elbow is.
-It works, but it's better for procedural animations or robotic arms than it is for recreating the a real person's real arm.
+It works, but it's better for procedural animations or robotic arms than it is for recreating a person's real arm.

-So the best solution to the problem right now is one that isn't good enough to be widely used.
+So, the best solution to the problem right now is one that isn't good enough to be widely used.

 I want to change that.